HTTP MitM attack

 Attacker machine: Run usual ARP & DNS spoof techniques

-ip forwarding, drop DNS packets, etc.
+IP forwarding, drop DNS packets, etc.

 Resolve www.msftconnecttest.com to any address